victorhusouza/insight_project/README.md

      1. Which is the real state that House Rocket should buy and at what price?

-      - Group the data by zipcode.
+      - Group the dataset by zipcode.
       - Find the median price by each zipcode.
       - The house price lower than the median and condition greater than 3, is a strong suggestion to buy.